-They say the move will remain in force until a week next Monday (August 17) but will be reviewed on a daily basis.
+They say the move will remain in force until this Monday (August 16) but will be reviewed on a daily basis.

 It is estimated the decision will affect about ten patients a day, meaning both they and their families making visits will have to travel the 18 miles to Worcester.

-Rab McEwan, Chief Operating Officer said: “In the last week, we have been unable to staff two obstetric and gynaecology inpatient sites, due to a shortage of middle grade and junior doctors.
+Rab McEwan, chief operating officer at the trust which runs the hospitals, said: “In the last week, we have been unable to staff two obstetric and gynaecology inpatient sites, due to a shortage of middle grade and junior doctors.